sunsided/k8sfwd/README.md

 ## Configuration

 The configuration is provided as a YAML file.
-If no configuration file is specified when starting the application, it will recursively look for a `.k8sfwd` file in the current directory hierarchy.
+If no configuration file is specified when starting the application, it will recursively look for a `.k8sfwd` file in the current directory hierarchy, your home directory and your configuration directory, in that order.
 If a file is specified on program launch, that configuration is used instead.

 See [`k8sfwd-example.yaml`](k8sfwd-example.yaml) for an example.